TedLeRoy/docksec/README.md

 docksec.sh is for administrators who want to create a consistent, secure environment to run their Docker containers from.

-A suggested use case is to run the script, check that it has secured the Docker host to the desired level by running [Docker Bench for Security](https://github.com/docker/docker-bench-security) against it, then using the hardened Docker host as a template for future implementations.
+A suggested use case is to run the script, check that it has secured the Docker host to the desired level by running [Docker Bench for Security](https://github.com/docker/docker-bench-security) against it, then use the hardened Docker host as a template for future implementations.

 ## What It Does